yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ## Compatibility
 If you are upgrading from an earlier version of this mod, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.

 If you are installing any of the below listed mods, they should be installed before this mod.
+Typically, I recommend to install my scripts at the very end of the mod install order.

 ### Baldur's Gate: Enhanced Edition
 The mod has support for IWD spells (from either Sword Coast Stratagems or IWDification) and Sword Coast Stratagems.